Diet App Scorecard: Monthly User Ratings for Popular Calorie Trackers

 Are diet app reviews fake?

 Some are, yes.
 We assess review authenticity for every app every month.
-Most apps show organic patterns, but some consistently show signs of manipulation — clusters of generic five-star ratings prompted before users have even tried the app.
+Most apps show organic patterns, but some consistently show signs of manipulation — clusters of generic five-star ratings prompted before users have even tried the app, or review bursts tied to marketing pushes.
 See the latest scorecard for current authenticity assessments.

 Which calorie tracking apps are free to use?

 Among the apps in the most recent scorecard, MyNetDiary offers accurate nutrition tracking for free, with an ad-free free tier that includes barcode scanning and macro tracking.
 Cronometer and Lose It! offer free tiers with ads.
 MyFitnessPal's free tier includes ads and paywalls barcode scanning.
-Some apps like MacroFactor have no free version, while others like Cal AI and Municorn offer limited free functionality with subscription requirements.
+Some apps like MacroFactor have no free version, while others like Cal AI, BitePal, Municorn, and FoodPilot offer limited free functionality with subscription requirements.
 See the latest scorecard for current details.

 Tracking & MyNetDiary->App Reviews